-Thor Mining PLC is an exploration and development company with an advanced tungsten/molybdenum project poised for development and exciting gold and tungsten exploration projects.
+Thor Mining PLC is an exploration and development company with an advanced tungsten/molybdenum project poised for development, a growing tungsten resource, an exciting copper development project, and a lithium exploration project.

 Thor’s Directors are experienced in the mining and finance sectors.
 They are practised in: evaluating mining assets; raising funds on international capital markets; evaluating acquisition and investment prospects and the day to day management of public companies and mining operations.

-Thor has a portfolio of properties in Australia in the Northern Territory and in Western Australia.
-Thor also owns the Pilot Mountain tungsten project in Nevada USA.
+Thor has projects in Australia in the Northern Territory and in South Australia.
+Thor also owns the Pilot Mountain tungsten project in Nevada USA, and holds an interest in a company with a project in Arizina USA.

 An updated feasibility study on Thor’s Molyhil tungsten project was completed in January 2015.
 Subject to securing the necessary project finance, the Molyhil project is scheduled to commence production during 2017.